 The Data Center Market was valued at USD 250 billion and is projected to reach a market size of USD 1.0 trillion by the end of 2030.
 Over the forecast period of 2025-2030, the market is projected to grow at a CAGR of 32.7%.

 The worldwide data centre market is experiencing fast growth, fueled by the rising consumption of cloud computing, artificial intelligence (AI), and the escalating requirement for data processing and storage.
+An increased GTM strategies has been witnessed in this market.
 As organisations and consumers increasingly depend on digital services, the demand for scalable and efficient data centres has never been more essential.
 Hyperscale data centres, especially those run by cloud titans such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud, are at the forefront of addressing this demand.
 Moreover, the move towards edge computing and the emergence of AI workloads are having a profound impact on data centre architecture and capacity planning.
 The market is expected to be around USD 700 billion in 2030, with a significant boom in investments to come in the following years.
 North America continues to be the largest market, though growth is rapidly taking place in Asia-Pacific and Europe due to digital transformation and growing internet penetration.
 In Europe alone, electricity consumption in data centres is projected to triple by 2030, underscoring the importance of these facilities in powering energy-hungry technologies.
 The growing demand for AI and cloud services, coupled with evolving technologies, puts the data centre market at the forefront of the world's digital economy.

 Data Center Market Drivers: